Association for Intercollegiate Athletics for Women championships: Fencing

 The NIWFA has continued to sponsor national collegiate championships from 1983 through the present.
 From 1990 through the present the NCAA has sponsored a combined men's and women's team championship.
+Effective in 2026 the NCAA men’s and women’s championships were again separated.

 Field Hockey

 Division I (no division 1975–1979)

 Co-sponsored 1975–78 by the United States Field Hockey Association (USFHA).